xinyingho/Negatron/README.md

 To compile Negatron:
 1. Create a root folder locally that will hold the source code of Negatron and all its dependencies.
-2. Within this root folder, download the source code of Negatron, Negatron-Preloader, OpenViewerFX and VLCj using git.
+2. Within this root folder, download the source code of Negatron, Negatron-Preloader, Negatron-Bootstrap, OpenViewerFX and VLCj using git.
 For OpenViewerFX and VLCj, you must get them from https://github.com/xinyingho/ as those versions include important modifications not available from the original repositories of those 2 projects.
 3. Switch VLCj to the branch "negatron-branch", with the command `git checkout negatron-branch`.
 4. Ensure that you have the latest version of OpenJDK or Oracle Java SE, at least v11.
 This won't work on earlier versions of Java.
 6. The following instructions have been tested against Apache Netbeans 11.2.
 But it should also work with other IDEs.